 Because SOC 2 represents such a comprehensive investigation into an organization’s operations, controls, and policies in place to ensure security, availability, and integrity of the system, SOC 2 reports can play a critical role for organizations seeking assurance of their partners’ business and technology.
 The significance of SOC 2 compliance runs deep, from corporate governance all the way through regulatory compliance and security architecture.

 Why does SOC 2 matter?

 A SOC 2 report provides assurance that an organization has adopted secure policies and practices.
 More than just that, a SOC 2 report is an independent, real-world, third-party analysis of how well those policies and practices protect customer data.

 For many organizations, the very first question in assessing a new vendor is whether or not that vendor is SOC 2 compliant, because the answer to that single question eliminates the need for so many others.

 SOC 2 at Oort

-Oort is a cybersecurity company, and our mission is to provide enterprise with identity analytics and automation that improve their security and operational efficiency.
+Oort is a cybersecurity company, and our mission is to provide enterprises with identity threat detection and response capabilities that improve their security and operational efficiency.